 What makes TAVR visionary?

 How TAVR WorksGuided by X-ray images, a catheter is inserted into the femoral artery in the upper thigh.
 With the heart still beating, a collapsible heart valve inside the catheter is guided into the chest.
-This valve, the SAPIEN Transcatheter Heart Valve, is only about the diameter of a #2 pencil.
+This valve is only about the diameter of a #2 pencil.